-During the quarter ended December 31, 2018, all of the Company's efforts continued to be on its 100% owned Ixtaca gold/silver project in Puebla State, Mexico.
-In December, the Company announced the results of the independent Feasibility Study titled "Ixtaca Gold-Silver Project, Puebla State, Mexico NI 43-101 Technical Report on the Feasibility Study" (the "Study"), which was prepared in accordance with National Instrument 43-101 ("NI 43-101").
-The Study was filed on SEDAR on January 24, 2019.
+During the quarter ended March 31, 2019, all of the Company's efforts continued to be on its 100% owned Ixtaca gold/silver project.
+On January 24, 2019 the Company filed on SEDAR the independent Feasibility Study titled "Ixtaca Gold-Silver Project, Puebla State, Mexico NI 43-101 Technical Report on the Feasibility Study" (the "Study"), which was prepared in accordance with National Instrument 43-101 ("NI 43-101").
 The Study and resulting mine plan incorporate significant changes from an earlier Pre-Feasibility Study published by the Company (see Almaden news release of April 3rd, 2017) including filtered (dry stack) tailings, ore sorting, increased throughput and an improved mine schedule.
 Collectively the changes result in a reduced project footprint and improved economics.